 While some people prefer creating physical budgets on paper, budgeting apps are a great way to quickly manage your moving budget.
-Digital budgets do all of the math for you and can be edited anywhere.
+Digital moving budgets do all of the math for you and can be edited anywhere.
 Some budget apps may also have a moving budget calculator to help you get a better understanding of what you’ll spend on your move.
 By having your moving budget on your phone, you can quickly refer to your budget and add new items on the go.
 Apps like Goodbudget and Mint are free to download and are a great resource for budgeting for your move.

 If using a budgeting app is not your speed, try using Microsoft Excel to create your moving budget instead.
 This is a tried and true program that is easy to use.
 You can set up formulas and use cells to quickly and easily keep track of all of your expenses.
 If someone else will be editing your moving budget spreadsheet, consider using Google Sheets instead, as it allows multiple people to edit and keeps track of who added what and when.
 There are plenty of moving budget templates, including this one.

 Budget for a Moving Company

 If you are choosing to use a moving company for your move, there are a few things you will need to budget for: